flensrocker/discriminated-unions/README.md

 And if we don't know the type, it's `unknown` (don't make me talk about `any`, that's out of the scope of this document 🫣).

 And then there are the validators.
-All field types can be required, but only the text fields have a "minLength" and/or "maxLength".
+All field types can be "required", but only the text fields have a "minLength" and/or "maxLength".
 And the number fields can be limited by a "min" and/or "max" value.

 ```ts